Skip to content

-How can I use the AWS CLI to make AssumeRole calls and store temporary user credentials?
+How do I use the AWS CLI to make AssumeRole calls and store temporary user credentials?

 4 minute read